 Mortgage payments, on the other hand, are often more stable in that the interest rate is usually fixed.
 That means payments remain the same throughout the loan repayment period, which in most cases is about 30 years.
 As a result, owners can easily work out an efficient repayment plan that they'll rely on for the life of the loan, making repayment simpler.
 Also, unlike rental costs, some mortgage payments are tax-deductible.
 Generally, mortgage borrowers are eligible for both state and federal tax breaks for cleared mortgage debts up to $750,000.

-Those on the fence should consider working out the cost difference between renting and buying in the area they're interested in, taking into consideration how long they expect to live there.
+Those on the fence should consult their Nashville real estate agent to determine the cost difference between renting and buying in the area they're interested in, taking into consideration how long they expect to live there.
 They might find that homeownership isn't as out of their reach as they thought.

 If You Own a Condo, You Can Rent it Out

 Another perk of buying vs. renting a condo is that owners can always rent their condo out if it's not their primary residence.
 In cities with significant tourism potential, owners can be confident of attractive profits from venturing into the world of short-term rentals, and long-term rentals can see steady passive income for many.

 Let's take a look at Nashville to see how a vacation rental condo might work out.
 According to Nashville hospitality research and statistics, Nashville attracts over 16 million visitors annually, and the majority of those who come here stay an average of three to four days and spend roughly $180 per room per night.
 About 44% of those who visit are often here to see sights and attractions or attend the city's annual festivals, such as the annual Nashville Film Festival, while about 41% come to Nashville for business.
 What's more, about 91% of visitors report they're likely to come back.
 These stats indicate the incredible profitability potential of turning a Nashville condo into a vacation rental.